 Walk across the lengths of Tiananmen Square and into the magnificent Forbidden City.
-Soak up the harmonious ambience of the Temple of Heaven.
+Soak up the harmonious ambience of the Temple of Heaven where you can watch, or take part in, an outdoor dance class.
 In the afternoon, enjoy a leisurely stroll in the Hutongs and have dinner with a local family.
 You will spend approximately 6 hours sightseeing today, predominately on foot.

 Please note: The Forbidden City is closed on Mondays.
-If this day of touring falls on a Monday, your touring in

-Beijing will be switched around so that the Forbidden City is visited on an alternative day.
+If this day of touring falls on a Monday, your touring in Beijing will be switched around so that the Forbidden City is visited on an alternative day.